-Bengali Doi dim is a pure luxury where the rich and creamy curry sauce with yogurt clings to the boiled and fried eggs and become the ultimate indulgence at home!
+Bengali style doi dim is a pure luxury where the rich and creamy curry sauce with yogurt clings to the eggs and presents the ultimate indulgence at home!

-There is a particular difference in the way Bengalis make egg curry.
-We fry the boiled egg with a pinch of turmeric before adding it to the gravy.
-This add a lot to the taste of the whole dish.
-Now, the reason I liked this preparation in particular is the use of whole garam masala.
-Tempering the hot oil with whole spices like cardamom, cloves, cinnamon etc. infuses the oil like nothing else and makes the gravy full of so much flavors which is beyond any description!
+There is a particular difference in the way Bengalees make egg curry.
+We fry the boiled eggs with a pinch of turmeric until the outer skin crisps up a little and then we add it to the prepared gravy.
+This little twist adds a lot to the flavor of the whole dish.
+I replicated the same technique in my doi dim too.
+Additionally, the reason I liked this preparation is because of the use of whole garam masala.
+Tempering the hot oil with whole spices like cardamom, cloves, cinnamon etc. infuses the oil tremendously which cannot be achieved otherwise and makes the gravy full of so much flavors that is beyond any description!
 You only have to make it to believe it!

 - Eggs – 6, hard boiled